ansible/ansible/docs/docsite/rst/user_guide/playbooks_tags.rst

 inherited to a dependent role's tasks, the tag should be applied to the role declaration or static import, not to all the tasks within the role.

 There is no way to 'import only these tags'; you probably want to split into smaller roles/includes if you find yourself looking for such a feature.

 The above information does not apply to `include_tasks` or other dynamic includes, as the attributes applied to an include, only affect the include itself.

 You can see which tags are applied to tasks, roles, and static imports by running ``ansible-playbook`` with the ``--list-tasks`` option.
-You can display all tags applied to the tasks with the ``--list-tags`` option.
+You can display all tags available with the ``--list-tags`` option.

 .. note::
     The above information does not apply to `include_tasks`, `include_roles`,